simsarulhaqv/learnGit/Readme.md

 12. Merge your changes.
 [Instructions](https://github.com/certify/template-everyone/blob/master/instructions/merge-your-pull-request.md)

 This is in branch challenge4
 (This is not a necessary message.
-Adding for the purpose of challenge 4)
+Adding for the purpose of challenge 4).
+This is again added for the purpose of challenge 4.